Jeremiah-Griffin/linear_collections/README.md

 - Added StackMap & StackList, map and set types backed by a StackList.
 - Significantly expanded test coverage
 - Much reorganization
-- Many renames.
+- Many renames
 - Array backed types no longer implement LinearMap.
-An Array's fixed length means a lot of methods needed to be exluded from the traits, either to preserve their `const`ness, or because they needed to heap allocate.
+An Array's fixed length means a lot of methods needed to be excluded from the traits, either to preserve their `const`ness, or because they needed to heap allocate.
 Removing these impls frees up the api and makes maintenance and testing of the remaining types easier.

 # TODO:
 - Serde support for array and StackList backed types via serde-big-array
-- Fixed capactity, mutable length types.
 - no_std support

 # Stability Policy (pre - 1.0)